-Getting the balance right can be tricky but setting the tone for your call is vital.
+Getting the balance right can be tricky but setting the tone for your debt recovery call is vital.
 Start by speaking clearly and with conviction.
 Don’t let filler words such as ‘ah, umm’ and ‘like’ become part of your repertoire.
 Use formal, industry-standard language and explain any terminology with which the debtor is genuinely unfamiliar.

 Remember, a negotiation is not a conversation so don’t speak too rapidly.
 Leave pauses for the other person to absorb what you are saying or to note things down.
 Silence is a valuable tool in negotiation so after asking a question, resist the urge to elaborate.
 Let the debtor react first.

 Finally, bear in mind that an assertive and confident approach will achieve more than over familiarity or an aggressive tone.
 Ensure the debtor knows there is no further time for delay or dispute by speaking with credibility, conviction, and urgency.